 A: No. For those who recently graduated with a business major, they are eligible for waiver consideration of prerequisites.

 Q: Is an emphasis required?

 A: No. About one-third of our students will concentrate in a specific area.
-Some of the choices include entrepreneurship, finance, marketing, non-profit organizations, project management, supply chain management.
+Some of the choices include entrepreneurship, finance, marketing, project management, supply chain management.
 Please review all areas of emphasis here.

 Q: Do students only work on a cohort basis?

 A: No. SLU MBA students are provided many opportunities to interact with all students in the Cook School.
 Current students and alumni value this optimized opportunity for networking with diverse business professionals.

 Q: What if my employer requires me to travel?

 A: We have found that most of our students have managed their schedule around their work commitments.
 If missing a class is unavoidable, students are asked to communicate this to their professor as soon as possible so that class notes can be obtained from the professor or a classmate.
 Missing more than one class is highly discouraged, however, if unavoidable, students may be asked to withdraw from the class.

 Q: What if I have an opportunity for career advancement in another city and I am halfway through my program?
 Will more than 6 credits transfer?